-- Impact and quality of the project that contributes to Council’s Community Strategic Plan and Arts and Culture grants objectives.
+- Impact and quality of the project and contribution to Council’s Community Strategic Plan and grants objectives

-- Enhance community connection to art in the public domain and provide social and cultural benefits to communities in the Inner West.
+- Enhance community connection to art in the public domain and provide social and creative benefits to the community

-- Applicant’s capacity to deliver a well‐planned project including applicant experience, skills and time.
+- Applicant’s capacity to deliver a well‐planned project including relevant applicant experience and supporting material, skills and time

 - Realistic budget, including all sources of project income and quotes where relevant.